XFG16/YouTubeDiscordPresence/README.md

 - Building the `.msi`: Download **Visual Studio 2026** with the **Microsoft Visual Studio Installer Project** extension.
 Open `Host\YTDPwin\YTDPsetup\YTDPsetup.vdproj` and build `YTDPsetup`.

-Desktop application (macOS, Apple Silicon):
+Desktop application (macOS-arm64):

 - `npm run compile:mac-arm64`
 - Double click the file created at `src/YouTubeDiscordPresence-mac-arm64.pkg` and follow the installer wizard.
-- The installer places the binary at `/Library/Application Support/YouTubeDiscordPresence/YTDPmac` and registers the native messaging host.
+- The installer places the binary at `/Library/Application Support/YouTubeDiscordPresence/YTDPmac-arm64` and registers the native messaging host.

 Extension:
 - Download the `Extension` directory, compress it into a zip, and load it onto your browser manually.

 - Make sure that the `"allowed_origins"` key in the JSON file involved in [**<ins>native messaging</ins>**](https://developer.chrome.com/docs/apps/nativeMessaging/) contains the extension's ID.
-This file should be found at `C:\Program Files\YouTubeDiscordPresence` as `main.json`.
+This file should be found at `C:\Program Files\YouTubeDiscordPresence` as `main.json` for Windows.

 ---